 Biology Teacher: Job Duties & Requirements

 High school biology teachers teach biology basics to high school students at private and public schools.
-They develop engaging curricula, including lab experiments and other scientific investigations; present lessons and evaluate student performance.
+They develop engaging curricula including lab experiments and other scientific investigations; they also present lessons and evaluate student performance.
 High school biology teachers are also in charge of preparing and grading examinations, working with parents on student performance, and supervising student behavior.

 High school biology teachers must be able to keep their students on task and engaged.
 They need to employ various teaching methods to meet students' individual needs.
 Being bilingual may give a high school biology teacher an advantage in the job market.